MouseBiteLabs/Super-Game-Boy-Plus/README.md

 - Slowing down: Press and hold Start first, wait a second, then also press and hold Select simultaneously (imitating a "rewind" button)
 - Continuing to hold these two buttons down will continue up/down the list of clock multipliers in the code until it hits the maximum/minimum, with approximately a 2 second delay between switching

-Maybe you are playing a game that requires you to press Start and Select for a while, and you don't want to trip the clock change.
-In that case you can reset clock speed to 1x and *disable* changing the clock.
+If you want, you can also disable the clock change function, allowing you to use the Start and Select buttons freely (though, I can't think of any game that requires you press these buttons simultaneously for longer than a few seconds).
 To do this:

 - Press and hold both Start *and* Select at the same time and hold down for approximately 5 seconds.
-- The clock speed will automatically move back to 1x.
-At this point, pressing Start/Select in the manner described above will not change the clock speed.
+- If your clock speed is something other than the 1x setting, it will be reset back to 1x.
+- At this point, you have disabled the clock change function: **pressing Start/Select will no longer change the clock speed.**
 - To re-enable clock control, press and hold Start *and* Select at the same time and hold down for approximately 5 seconds.

-Then, you will be able to change clock settings based on the controls above.
+Power cycling the SNES will also re-enable the clock control function.

 ## FAQ